Table of Contents[Hide][Show]

 Second, don’t assume that the farm uses supplemental food that is actually good for the pigs (or you).
 On Facebook, I follow several large pig raising groups.
 I am constantly amazed at what farmers are feeding their pigs!
 Some make wise decisions, feeding them organic or similar quality expired dairy and other such leftover feedstuffs.
 Others are feeding expired GMO-laden processed foods from bakeries, dairies, restaurants, potato chip makers, and the like.

 Some farmers feed their pigs almost anything to save on feed costs!

 A local farmer once wanted to sell us pigs raised primarily on conventional restaurant slop.
 What was in this stuff?
-Conventionally raised expired meats, GMOs, heavily processed and rancid, low quality oils, processed and refined flours and sugars.
+Conventionally raised expired meats, GMOs, heavily processed and rancid, low-quality oils, processed and refined flours, and sugars.
 Just about everything you and I don’t want to eat made up the backbone of the pigs’ diet!
-On a side note, Chinese restaurant waste can’t be composted!
+On a side note, compost from Chinese restaurant waste kills plants within 12 hours!
 Yes, it’s that bad.